apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/index.md

 # Directives

 A "Directive" is a small building block used for creating arbitrarily complex @ref[route structures](../routes.md).
-Akka HTTP already pre-defines a large number of directives and you can easily construct your own:
+Apache Pekko HTTP already pre-defines a large number of directives and you can easily construct your own:

 @@toc { depth=1 }